mina-deploy/mina/README.md

 About deploy.rb
 ---------------

 The file `deploy.rb` is simply a Rakefile invoked by Rake.
-In fact, `vh` is mostly an alias that invokes Rake to load `deploy.rb`.
+In fact, `mina` is mostly an alias that invokes Rake to load `deploy.rb`.

-As it's all Rake, you can define tasks that you can invoke using `vh`.
-In this example, it provides the `vh restart` command.
+As it's all Rake, you can define tasks that you can invoke using `mina`.
+In this example, it provides the `mina restart` command.

 ``` ruby
 # Sample config/deploy.rb